 I was living at my friend’s house for a semester and one day his Mom, Mrs. Beck, in a nonchalant way said that she just lets the ants come and go as they pleased.
 “What?”
 I thought, “Even on the kitchen counter?”
 Mrs. Beck kept a clean enough kitchen that ants visited not that often and calm enough attitude to make me aware of a force more powerful than squishing or poisoning the ants.

-I turned out to be more than a name change story or recalling a memory of a past incident but of an awareness of an awakening which took place in between time and eternity.
-Yes it did have the time and location components and a nine year old kid involved but the effortless effort it took for him to reach out right through my ego and mind into my soul to wake it up and say, ‘Look at what you’re doing?’
-That didn’t just come from time, space or Omid but from an eternal source through them.
+I turned out to be more than a name change story or recalling a memory but of an awakening which took place between time and eternity.
+Yes it did have the time and location components and a couple of nine year old kids involved but the effortless effort it took for him to reach out right through my ego and mind into my soul to wake it up and say, ‘Look at what you’re doing?’
+That didn’t just come from time, space or Omid but from an eternal source through him.

-This birds eye view and seeing how that experience shaped me would have been a good enough day but I got to see another.
-Two moments or rather experiences which made me aware that ants were living souls, not little things to be squished or get angry at for invading “our” space.
+Seeing how that experience shaped me and write about that would have been a good enough day but I got recall another event in high school which shaped my life.
+Two experiences which made me aware that ants were living souls, not little things to be squished or get angry at for invading “our” space.

-Does this mean today is a special holy day, sacred, or just another day in front of the screen and keyboard?
+Does this mean today is a sacred day or just another day in front of the screen and keyboard?
 What would you call a day when you realize a couple of very short and simple interactions with two people decades ago were in fact precious moments that significantly shaped who you have become?
 A simple but sacred day in front of the computer?
 A special day of grace showered by Satguru ji?

 Oh right!
-They even have a name for that in India; Namaste which means I bow to the divine within you.
+They even have a name for that in India, Namaste, which means I bow to the divine within you.
 It was about someone seeing something in me which reminded me of the divinity in a soul within human body.

 *Photo by Jamshid Farajvand farda جمشید فرجوند فردا (possibly in 2017–18).
-So it’s not a picture of Omid and I or my classroom in 1967 but I’d like to think we had happy moments like this.
-I’m sure we must have especially if a cool photographer came in and wanted to take a picture of us.
+So it’s not a picture of Omid and I or my classroom in 1967.
+But I’m sure we must have smiled like that especially if a cool photographer to take a picture of us.
 Omid and I were about the same age, height and size and lived in the big city of Tehran.
 Back then there was only one picture above the blackboard and he wasn’t a man with turban but a military hat.
-Our blackboard was about the same and we also had the English alphabets on the wall near the blackboard which were strange things to me.
-It took more than three years for me to learn them for I fought hard not to.
+Our blackboard was about the same and we also had the English alphabets on the wall near the blackboard: strange things to me and it took more than three years for me to just learn them for I fought hard not to.
 They won.
 Now I have the English alphabets memorized but not the Persian alphabets.
-Must have had some unique learning ability :) that the educators around me didn’t recognize.